Listen (48:18) The Miracle of…

 “She needs a miracle,” the faith healer whispered.
 She had seen many sick with these throat lumps before.
 They were hard to feed and often choked to death.
 “The good Saint Marcouf.
 He is the Saint of neck swellings,” she said to the boy and his father.

 “How do we pray?” the father asked.

-“In the Cathedral near Dieppe," the faith healer said, unable it instruct in a man's contact with his Lord, "where the Saint cured a girl well after the time of Charlemagne.
+“In the Cathedral near Dieppe,” the faith healer said, unable to instruct in a man’s contact with his Lord, “where the Saint cured a girl well after the time of Charlemagne.
 The bones of his hand lie in a glass case, on a velvet pillow the color of ruby.
 The faithful who have touched have been cured.
 I have heard it from two pilgrims.
 I have no doubt of the power of his healings.”

 “She cannot walk to the north coast,” Jean-Luc said.

 “There is a public coach still running once a week.
 It takes three days.”